darkdarcool/Nodenet/README.md

 # Usage

-Please visit our [usage]() readme for information on how to use Nodenet.
+Please visit our [Usage](https://github.com/darkdarcool/Nodenet/blob/master/docs/Usage.md) readme for information on how to use Nodenet.

 # Contributing